Government guidance recommends opening windows to reduce the virus spread

 Government advice is that we should open windows regularly to reduce the spread of Covid-19.

-With workplaces returning now that the next stage of lockdown has been relaxed, most businesses have adapted their buildings to adapt to new Government guidelines.
+With workplaces slowly returning, most businesses have adapted their buildings to adapt to new Government guidelines.
 But whilst measures are in place to maintain social distance between employees and customers in businesses, and guidance over cleaning equipment is being followed, increased ventilation through opening windows has also been recommended.

-The Government and the HSE’s advice is to increase ventilation in buildings – by opening windows and doors, or increasing air conditioning flow rates where possible to ensure there is an adequate supply of fresh air and ventilation.
-In addition, new guidance from the WHO also came to light in recent days stating that windows should also be opened where split-air conditioning units are in use.
+The Government and the HSE’s advice is to increase ventilation in buildings and that this should be done by opening windows and doors, or increasing air conditioning flow rates where possible.
+This is to ensure an adequate supply of fresh air and ventilation.
+In addition, new guidance from the WHO states that windows should also be opened where split-air conditioning units are in use.
 These type of air-conditioning units generally recirculate the same air within the room, rather than bring in a dedicated source of outside air, which could spread the virus amongst tables, even when social distancing is in place.